 - A typical Chinese New Year celebration lasts for 15 days, the longest festival in the Chinese calendar.
 The day itself is a public holiday not just in China but in many other countries, including the Philippines, Malaysia and Indonesia.
 Additionally, the day is celebrated worldwide by Chinese communities.

 - The New Year celebrations typically take place at home, and the events are very family-oriented.
-Naturally this can cause the country’s transport networks to come to a standstill as everyone travels to see their relatives and loved ones. it is estimated that more than 200 million Chinese undertake long journeys to return home for the celebrations.
+Naturally, this can cause the country’s transport networks to come to a standstill as everyone travels to see their relatives and loved ones. it is estimated that more than 200 million Chinese undertake long journeys to return home for the celebrations.
 It’s the largest human migration anywhere.
 The Chinese call the phenomenon chunyun (春运), or “Spring Migration.”

 - It is considered good luck to thoroughly clean the house for the festival, thus getting rid of any bad feelings.
 Failing to do so can bring dishonour and bad luck to the family rather than the good fortune that everyone would like.